Pixelguin/P4G-CEP-v13/.github/ISSUE_TEMPLATE/cep-support.md

 ---
-name: Bug report
+name: CEP support
-about: Create a report to help us improve
+about: Report a problem you're having and get assistance
 title: ''
-labels: bug
+labels: support
 assignees: ''

 ---

-**Describe the bug**
+**Describe the problem**
-Describe the bug clearly and concisely.
+Describe your problem clearly and concisely.

-**To Reproduce**
+**How to reproduce**
 * List steps to reproduce the behavior.
 * Be as thorough as you can and use bullet points like this.